 1. Pink Autumn Corduroy Dress

-Ulla Johnson crafted a romantic corduroy dress with an old-timey feel that is warm and perfect for autumn.
-The long-sleeved dress is made of a soft peachy-pink corduroy, and is buttoned diagonally from shoulder to hip.
-The silhouette is flattering, and the midi length makes it perfect for the office.
-You can order it online from Net-a-Porter.
+MacGrow crafted a romantic corduroy dress with an old-timey feel that is warm and perfect for autumn.
+The short-sleeved dress is made of a soft pink corduroy, and is buttoned from shoulder to hip.
+The silhouette is flattering, and the mini length makes it perfect for everyday wear.
+You can order it online from Farfetch.

 2. Cropped Corduroy Jacket

-2019 is all about combining the slouchy and the sexy for a lazy-cool look.
+2021 is all about combining the slouchy and the sexy for a lazy-cool look.
 This oversized corduroy jacket certainly fits into that, as its midriff-baring cropped length is risqué, while its size gives that “I just threw on my boyfriend’s jacket” effect.
-The collar, silver buttons, and breast flap pockets add to the masculinity of the design, so pair it with ultra-skinny jeans or a flowy skirt and a crop top for a touch of femininity.
-It is available at Forward.
+The collar, corduroy buttons, and breast flap pockets add to the masculinity of the design, so pair it with ultra-skinny jeans or a flowy skirt and a crop top for a touch of femininity.
+It is available at Revolve.

 The old school reliability and comfort of the corduroy fabric is excellent for giving balance to the mini length of this skirt.
-This charming corduroy skirt has a side button detail, and large pockets on an A-line silhouette.
-Its pale yellow shade is soft and earthy, so it could work for any season and with many color combinations.
-You can find this corduroy skirt at My Theresa.
+This charming corduroy skirt has front and back pockets on an A-line silhouette.
+Its pale camel shade is soft and earthy, so it could work for any season and with many color combinations.
+You can find this corduroy skirt at Forward.

 4. Cropped Corduroy Pants

 These corduroy pants prove that this fabric can be totally classy.
-The trousers are pleated and high waisted, which gives a ‘70s feel, but colored a rich aubergine and cropped to hit mid-calf for a modern twist.
+The trousers are straight-cut and high waisted, which gives a ‘70s feel, but colored a rich brown and cropped to hit mid-calf for a modern twist.
 Wear them with a pair of high heels and a blouse tucked in for the office, or with a loose sweater and slip-on loafers for a casual look.
-Buy these pants through Farfetch!
+Buy these pants through Shopbop!

 5. Corduroy Skirt Overalls

 Skirt overalls are excellent items if you want to channel your schoolgirl side.
-This red corduroy option gives a short, cute take on it with a deep V and a double-breasted closure.
-There are also a couple of big front pockets, for slipping your hands in or carrying a phone.
-It is sold online via Revolve.
+This rust corduroy option gives a short, cute take on it with a square neck and button straps.
+It has a wearable regular fit, perfect for casual daytime dressing, too.
+It is sold online via ASOS.

 6. High Waisted Corduroy Pants

 With these corduroy trousers Isabel Marant proves that corduroy doesn’t always have to be muted or earthy.
-These forest green pants are saturated enough for color blocking and other modern styling methods.
+These dusty yellow pants are saturated enough for color blocking and other modern styling methods.
 The design itself is certainly retro-chic, as the pants are high-waisted with a straight leg.
-Have them shipped to you through Net-a-Porter.
+Have them shipped to you through Forward.

 7. Bubblegum Pink Corduroy Blazer

-Few things are cuter than a boyish pair of shorts.
-These Stella McCartney corduroy shorts are colored a deep blue shade, with rolled up bottoms that add a schoolboy feel.
+Few things are cuter than a cute pair of shorts.
+These Lovers + Friends corduroy shorts are colored a light lilac shade, with front pockets that add a schoolboy feel.
 They are high waisted and perfect for wearing with a blouse and blazer for a sophisticated look, or a crop top for a summery vibe.
-They are sold online via Net-a-Porter.
+They are sold online via Revolve.

 This is another menswear-inspired take on corduroy fashion.
-These chocolate brown pants are high waisted, with pleats and large pockets.
-A slim leg lends a modern element to what is otherwise a pair of very old-fashioned pants that would best go in the closet of a confident fashionista.
-If that fashionista is you, you can get them from MatchesFashion.
+These navy blue corduroy pants are mid-waisted, with flared legs and retro split cuffs.
+The leg split lends a modern element to what is otherwise a pair of very old-fashioned pants that would best go in the closet of a confident fashionista.
+If that fashionista is you, you can get them from Net-a-Porter.

-Amanda Uprichard’s elegant green corduroy dress is something truly unique.
-It is made to fit tightly and hug curves, with a length that hits just above the knee.
-It has a straight, jumper-style neckline and straps to show off a collarbone or to layer over a sweater depending on the weather.
+ASOS’ pretty yellow corduroy dress is something truly unique.
+It is made to fit loose and relaxed, with a length that hits just above the knee.
+It has a deep, wrap-style neckline and an open back to show off a bit of skin or to layer over a sweater depending on the weather.
 This corduroy dress can be styled up or down, and can fit a ton of occasions.
-It is available at Shopbop.
+It is available at ASOS.

 These corduroy overalls take protective construction worker clothes and make them fashion.
-They are shamelessly pink, with a stylish high-waist capri fit, offering a truly girlish twist on a very utilitarian garment.
+They are shamelessly cute in a peanut color, with a stylish high-waist flare-leg fit, offering a truly girlish twist on a very utilitarian garment.
 If you like making this kind of statement, then pick them up from Revolve.

-Many designers are staying away from traditional earth tones, making pink the it-color for corduroy’s comeback instead.
-This corduroy jacket comes in a bright pink shade, with a boxy cut that is loose, comfy, and warm, but still streamlined and stylish.
-To add it to your wardrobe, check out Net-a-Porter.
+Many designers are staying away from traditional earth tones, making purple the it-color for corduroy’s comeback instead.
+This corduroy shirt comes in a bright purple shade, with an oversized cut that is loose, comfy, and warm, but still streamlined and stylish.
+To add it to your wardrobe, check out ASOS.

 Rich jewel tones are excellent for making corduroy more upscale and highlighting the fact that it is actually a type of velvet.
-This jumpsuit is striking yet elegant, with a flared pant, curve-hugging fit, and a high, straight neckline.
+This jumpsuit is striking yet elegant, with a flared pant, curve-hugging fit, and a squared neckline.
 Wear a blazer over it to the office, or pair it with a pair of slick heels for the club.
-You can buy it online from Forward.
+You can buy it online from Revolve.